 If you are eager to try Thai cuisine that implements experimental tastes then Cheng Kitchen is definitely the right place for you.

 It showcases Northern Thai food and the go-to order is one of its Khantoks.
 These raised trays include a gorgeous array of Thai curries, jams and relishes, rather like an Indian Thali.

-All of their food is priced at a reasonable standard too, so you are guaranteed to find the right choice for you without breaking the bank!
+All of their food is both delicious and affordable, so you are guaranteed to have a great evening without breaking the bank.

 Opening Hours: Mon — Sun: 10am — 11:30